corda/corda/docs/source/tutorial-cordapp.rst

 Look for the Started ServerKt in X seconds message, don't rely on the % indicator.

 .. warning:: On Unix/Mac OSX, do not click/change focus until all seven additional terminal windows have opened, or some nodes may fail to start.
+You can run ``workflows-kotlin/build/nodes/runnodes --headless`` to prevent each server from opening in a new terminal window.
+To interact with the nodes will need to use ssh, see :doc: `The shell via SSH <shell>`

 For each node, the ``runnodes`` script creates a node tab/window: